 The Elmwood Home Hardware in 1982

 By the mid 1980's, their son Alvin was very involved in the business which grew again.
 They added an additional 8,000 square feet bringing the retail space to 12,000 square feet.
 Another major achievement: Marie Leger was the first woman elected to the Board of Directors.
 She served from April 26, 1988 until April 22, 1991.
 Alfred and Marie decided to retire when her term was up in 1991.
 Alfred and Marie took another leap of faith in deciding to pass the business on to the next generation: Alfred cites a statistic from the time that indicated a 70% failure rate when a second generation came on board.
 Nevertheless, in their case, the decision was the right one and the business flourished.
 Moncton is the heart of the Maritimes, its transportation hub and, with its strong bilingual character, home to a very strong service sector.
 As a result, the city continues to grow and son Alvin and his wife Rachelle have taken full advantage of the strong economy. in 1997, when he had completed the buyout of the business, Alvin decided to expand into building supplies and converted his stores to HHBCs.
-He added another 14, 000 square feet to the existing retail space in the Elmwood store.
-From there on, all future Leger stores were HHBCs, including Alvin's second store in Dieppe, an are neighbouring Moncton, which he opened in 2001.
-In 2005, he opened a third HHBC in Magnetic Hill, an are of strong residential growth.
+He added another 14, 000 sq. feet to the existing retail space in the Elmwood store.
+From there on, all future Leger stores were HHBCs, including Alvin's second store in Dieppe, which he opened in 2001.
+In 2005, he opened a third HHBC in Magnetic Hill in an area showing strong residential growth.
 He had so much space that in another typical Leger move, he decided to open a combination HHBC and Home Furniture store.
 While theirs wasn't the first of its kind in the Home Hardware family, they were certainly in the vanguard of this new format.